true-happiness/true-happiness.github.io/_posts/2016-03-10-why-am-i-unhappy-4.markdown

 <h2>Learning to Be with Your Mistake</h2>

 The best way to reconcile with any mistakes in life is to accept it.
 Accepting is different from justifying our wrong doing.
 Accepting our mistake is to understand that there is no way of going back to fix the past of what we have done.
 Accepting our mistake is to be courageous and mature enough to accept whatever outcome and ramification that come as the direct or indirect results of our mistake.
-Accepting is to see no value in brooding or regreting our mistake, but intead see the value in what is in front of us.
+Accepting is to see no value in brooding or regreting our mistake, but instead see the value in what is in front of us.
 It is to be in the now by taking in the mistake as is, not as what you hope or do not hope it would be.

 As a basic practice, when the mind wanders back to your mistake in life.
 Do not fight it.
 Do not find excuses for yourself about why you were not wrong.
 Observe the feelings associated with our mistakes, but do not let it overwhelm or take control of our lives.
 Do not hope the mistake would happen otherwise.
 Simply, know it and be mindful of it.
 Take it as it is.
 And understand that it must happen the way it did.
 Remind yourself of what is the best thing to do right now by knowing what you can and what you can't control at this very moment.
 And let go of our feelings by seeing how the bad feelings that comes with your mistake does not help you or anyone to be better.
-Eventually, your mistake will begin to lose its power as you slowly come to see it for what it is. <strong>Don't let your mistake of the past clouds what is in front you today.
-Don't let what you can't control hinders what you can control.</strong>
+Eventually, your mistake will begin to lose its power as you slowly come to see it for what it is. <strong>Don't let your mistake of the past clouds what is in front you today.</strong>